Best password manager for seniors in 2026

 Methods, ranked best to worst:

-What I do at home: a YubiKey 5 on every adult's Google account, Apple ID, primary bank, and brokerage.
+Practical high-security setup: a YubiKey 5 on every adult's Google account, Apple ID, primary bank, and brokerage.
 Authenticator app for everything else.
 Passkeys wherever offered.

 Concrete setup: